CHILD WELFARE/CHILD PROTECTION POLICY

 The Child Welfare Officer is also responsible for raising awareness of good child protection practice(s) among the Members as defined above.

-Specific Policies - Staines SC
+Specific Policies - Staines Swimming Club

 All Coaches, Teachers, Poolside Volunteers and any person who has one-to-one contact with a child, within the remit of the Club, will be asked, and will be expected, to complete a Disclosure and Barring Service check.
 This is simply a disclosure application form that is submitted by the Club and is renewable every 3 years.

-Following reference to the ASA Legal section, it has been agreed that NO Coaches are to be allowed to swim in the same Lanes as swimmers as part of lessons under their control.
+Following reference to the ASA Legal section, it has been agreed that NO Coaches are to be allowed to swim in the same lanes as swimmers as part of lessons under their control.
 With regards to Coaches swimming as a participant in a programmed swimming session, NO coaches are to swim in the same lane as a Junior at any time.
 Junior Members, for the avoidance of doubt, are those members Under 16 years of age.

 Collection of Swimmers